 In addition to invoice factoring and accounts receivable financing, altLINE also has asset-based lending for businesses.
 This is another way to borrow money against your receivables.

-#4 – Triumph Business Capital — Best for Trucking and Freight Companies
+Triumph — Best for Construction and Transportation

 It doesn’t matter if you’re a solo operation or if you have a fleet of hundreds of trucks—they provide you with a straightforward and speedy process to get money in your hands as soon as possible.